genophenoenvo/2020-tripods-neon-workshop/_build_html/_sources/step1.rst.txt

    .. admonition:: Where does your data live?

-     When do you download data from the internet to your local computer, you can work on them, but how do you share them with your team?
+     When you download data from the internet to your local computer they're isolated.
+How do you share them back with your team?

-     Keeping your data in the cloud makes them more accessible, and mobile.
+     Many of us use services like Box or Google Drive to hold our files.
+These services are incredibly useful.

+     However, these file sharing platforms were not designed for machine readability and fast access of many (i.e. thousands to millions) of requests by anonymous users or even by trusted users. (`Google Drive vs Google Cloud <https://suitebriar.com/blog/google-cloud-vs-google-drive>`_)

+     Conventional file services like FTP (file transfer protocol), function over HTTP and HTTPS.
+The same is true for Amazon Web Services 'S3' storage object buckets. (`S3 explained <https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained>`_)

    .. admonition:: How to work with your data in CyVerse?